Immerse yourself in the alluring charm of the Peak District with my guide to the Three Shires Head Walk and Waterfall.

 Yes, you can swim at Three Shires Head.

 Many visitors take advantage of the opportunity to take a dip in the three small pools and under the waterfalls.
-However, swimming here will depend on the water level, and you should always consider your ability before getting in the water.
+However, wild swimming here will depend on the water level, and you should always consider your ability before getting in the water.

 How long does it take to walk Three Shires Head?

-Generally, it might take around 2-3 hours.
+Generally, it should take around 2-3 hours.

 How hard is the Three Shires Head walk?